jruels/ansible-windows-best/labs/aap-rbac/index.md

 Now log out of Automation Controller’s web UI and in again as the **wweb** user.

 - Go to the **Templates** view, you should notice for **wweb** only the `Uninstall IIS` template is listed.
 He is allowed to view and launch, but not to edit the Template (no Edit button available).
-- Run the Job Template by clicking the rocket icon.
-Enter the values for the survey questions and launch the job.
+- Run the Job Template by clicking the rocket icon, and launch the job.
 - In the following **Jobs** view have a good look around, note that there were changes to the host (as expected).

 After the Job has finished, confirm that IIS was uninstalled by running the following PowerShell command on the Windows node.